diogocavilha/fancy-git/README.md

 git config --global color.status.changed "yellow" git config --global color.status.untracked "cyan"
 ```
+Run `fancygit --colors` to see those suggested colors.
 Run `fancygit --colors-set` to apply it.

-I suggest you to use this scheme color because fancygit will paint the background branch or showing icon colors, most of the time, according to the current repo status.
+I suggest you to use this scheme color because fancygit will paint the background branch, most of the time, according to the current repo status, since you're using some of the colored style.
-You can run the command: `fancygit --colors` in order to see those suggested colors.

 > Type `fancygit -h` for more information.